Skip to content

 If you're running multiple CS2 servers:

-1. Install the modified MatchZy plugin on each server
+1. Install the enhanced MatchZy plugin on each server

 2. All servers should use the same RCON password (or you can use different ones)